vineethgovind/DL-projects/Automatic Ticket Assignment/Milestone1/Readme.md

-Milestone 1: Pre-Processing, Data Visualisation and EDA

-Exploring the given Data files
+Milestone 1: Pre-Processing, Data Visualisation and EDA, Exploring the given Data files,
-Understanding the structure of data
+Understanding the structure of data,
-Missing points in data
+Missing points in data,
-Finding inconsistencies in the data
+Finding inconsistencies in the data,
-Visualizing different patterns
+Visualizing different patterns,
-Visualizing different text features
+Visualizing different text features,
-Dealing with missing values
+Dealing with missing values,
-Text preprocessing
+Text preprocessing,
-Creating word vocabulary from the corpus of report text data Creating tokens as required
+Creating word vocabulary from the corpus of report text data, Creating tokens as required,
-Modelling (Focus on accuracy and generalization) - DL and ML 12 Interim Report This branch also contains Data Augmentation code required for Data Enrichment
+Modelling (Focus on accuracy and generalization) - DL and ML 12 Interim Report, This branch also contains Data Augmentation code required for Data Enrichment,

 Link to the interim report: https://docs.google.com/document/d/1V6_wYNtyLDTrzLjaltKfp2Og-t5odx22hmnWPVin8wo/edit#